skypyproject/skypy/docs/configuration_files.rst

 Tables
 ^^^^^^

-* `Create a table`: a dictionary of table names, each resolving to a dictionary of column names for that table.
+* `Table creation`: a dictionary of table names, each resolving to a dictionary of column names for that table.

   Let us create a table called ``telescope`` with a column to store the width of spectral lines that follow a normal distribution